dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ### Description

 #### arguments
-The arguments are a list of commandline-arguments that must be passed to the program for the testcase.
+The arguments are a list of command line arguments that must be passed to the program for the testcase.

 ::: tip Hint
 We advise using strings for these arguments, however the textual types are also supported.